-Lucas Move, featuring Jennifer, is the core component of our voice picking and Mobile Work Execution solutions.
+Lucas Move, featuring Jennifer, is the core component of our voice picking and Work Execution Software solutions.
 Lucas Move streamlines hands-on processes for warehouse associates who wear headsets and a mobile computer, leaving their eyes and hands-free to focus on their work.
 DCs can choose to use Move with rugged smartphones or a range of other voice-capable mobile computers, avoiding the costs of proprietary hardware, and getting all the benefits of using new smart devices and wearables.

 Jennifer is the intelligent, user-friendly voice of Lucas Move that tells workers where to go and what to do.
 Users speak to Jennifer to confirm their activities and our industry-best speech recognition platform – Serenade – recognizes and interprets the users’ spoken responses, in multiple languages, regardless of accents and background noise.

 Every Lucas Move application incorporates best practices gained from thousands of voice users at hundreds of warehouses and distribution centers.
 And since every DC is different, Move adapts to different processes and can support a variety of configurable voice directed workflows, including the flexible use of barcode scanning and other data capture and display technologies – including smartwatches and glasses.

 The user voice dialogue, their conversation with Jennifer, can be tailored to your needs to maximize the productivity and accuracy of your warehouse staff, giving you a bigger, faster ROI from voice.
 To ensure the ideal fit, Lucas Systems follows a collaborative implementation approach that focuses on ease-of-use for users and overall process optimization for your DC.